magma/magma/docs/docusaurus/versioned_docs/version-1.5.0/howtos/inbound_roaming.md

 [configuration example](#configuration-example)

 ## Architecture
 Currently, we support two Architectures:

-- **Non-Federated + Roaming**: where local subscribers are stored in SubscriberDB and roaming subscribers use a remote Federated Gateway to reach HSS/PGW
+- **Local Non-Federated + Roaming**: where local subscribers are stored in SubscriberDB and roaming subscribers use a remote Federated Gateway to reach HSS/PGW.
-- **Federated + Roaming**: where local Subscribers use local Federated Gateway to reach HSS/PCRF/OCS and roam Subscribers use a remote Federated Gateway to reach HSS/PGW.
+- **Local Federated + Roaming**: where local Subscribers use local Federated Gateway to reach HSS/PCRF/OCS and roaming Subscribers use a remote Federated Gateway to reach HSS/PGW.

+Any roaming architecture will be composed of an LTE Federated Network and Feg Network that will serve the local subscribers.
+Then we will have as many extra FEG Network as roaming agreements.

-The example below shows a possible architecture for a Non-Federated + roaming case.
+The example in the picture blow shows a possible architecture for a Local Non-Federated + Roaming case (one roaming agreement).
 As you can see in the picture below, VPN is suggested to reach to the user plane at the remote PGW.

 ![Magma events table](assets/feg/inbound_roaming_architecture_non_federated.png?raw=true "Non-Federated Inbound Roaming")